Partner Lifecycle12 min read

 • Create a formal application and qualification process

-Success Metrics: Applications received, qualified partners, acceptance rate, time-to-recruit
+Success Metrics: Applications received, qualified referral partners, acceptance rate, time-to-recruit

 💡 Pro Tip:

-The best partners are often "recruited" through warm introductions from existing customers, investors, or other partners.
-Invest in building a partner referral network.
+The best referral partners are often "recruited" through warm introductions from your happiest clients, trusted vendors, or other partners.
+Invest in building a referral network around your existing book of business.

 Stage 2: Onboarding & Activation

-Objective: Quickly enable new partners with the knowledge, tools, and resources they need to start generating opportunities.
+Objective: Quickly enable new referral partners with the knowledge, tools, and resources they need to start sending qualified referrals.

 Key Activities:

-• Grant access to partner portal, deal registration, and resources
+• Grant access to the referral submission process, attribution tracking, and resources

 • Conduct kick-off meeting to align on goals and expectations